-Traffic capacity along "old" MD 28 will still be a problem in Stage II.
+Traffic capacity along "old" MD 28 will still be a problem in Stage IL.
 Therefore, even the amount of residential development shown in Stage II may not be possible as a result.
-The APF review at time of subdivision will determine the number of units which can be built.
+The APF review at true of subdivision will determine the number of units which can be built.
 Any improvement to existing MD 28 would relieve this staging constraint.

 Stage III includes all Master Plan roadways not yet 80 percent funded for construction.
-These roads are critical to full development of the MD 28 Corridor area.
-The widening of I-270 is now being studied and design work is underway.
-This Plan strongly recommends that the State Highway Administration begin work on a MD 28 study since a significant portion of the development in Stage III relates to MD 28.
+These mads are a tribal to full development of the MD 28 Corridor area.
+The widening data 70 is now being studied and design work is underway.
+This Plan strongly recognized that the State Highway Administration begin work on a MD 28 study stage a significant portion of the development in Stage III relates to MD 28.